Incident Workflows

 Examples

-, so that responders see the service name and priority in the responder request. - Send Status Update: When you select this action, you may want to include
+{{incident.service.name}}and{{incident.priority}}in the Message field so responders see the service name and priority in the responder request. - Send Status Update: Include

-in the Message field so that stakeholders see the incident’s title and priority in their status updates. - Create a Slack Channel for an Incident: When you select this action, you have the option to set a Slack channel name.
-You may want to include the
+{{incident.title}}and{{incident.priority}}in the Message field so stakeholders see the incident's title and priority in their status updates. - Create a Slack Channel for an Incident: Include

-in the Desired Channel Name field to get a unique channel name every time.
+{{incident.id}}in the Desired Channel Name field to generate a unique channel name every time.

-Incident Workflows support reference variables in most trigger condition and action configuration fields.
-Reference variables use the syntax {{example}}
+Incident Workflows support referencing fields in most action configuration fields.
+Field references use the syntax {{example}} — also referred to as "double curly braces" or "double handlebars."

-Field name | {{field-name}} |
+| Field Name | {{field-name}} |

 incident.id | {{incident.id}} |

-created_at | {{incident.created_at}} |
+incident.created_at | {{incident.created_at}} |

 incident.updated_at | {{incident.updated_at}} |